-Join Scott Hirsch for an in-depth discussion in this video Using the exercise files, part of Repairing and Enhancing Audio with iZotope RX 4.
+Join Scott Hirsch for an in-depth discussion in this video Using the exercise files, part of iZotope RX 4: Repairing and Enhancing Audio.

 - If you are a Premium member of Lynda.com, you have access to the Exercise Files used throughout this course.
 The Exercise Files have been compressed to a zip file called Exercise Files which you can download from this course's page on the website.
 Once uncompressed, you will have a folder on your desktop called Exercise Files, like we do here.
 Inside, you'll see iZotope RX files, Pro Tools files and other .wav files associated with the videos of the same name.